-Florida's statewide safety belt usage rate for 2019 is 89.8 percent.
-This rate is down 0.8 percentage points from the 2018 measured rate of 90.6 percent, the highest belt use rate measured to date, but the decrease is not considered a statistically significant difference (@p = .05).
-Overall, usage across Florida has improved over 30 percentage points since the first survey certified under Federal Register Guidelines was completed in 1999.
+Florida's statewide safety belt usage rate for 2022 is 88.3 percent.
+This result is down 1.8 percentage points from the 2021 measured rate of 90.1 percent, but the difference is not considered statistically significant (@ p = .05).
+The annual decline aside, belt usage across Florida has improved nearly 30 percentage points since the first survey certified under Federal Register Guidelines was completed in 1999.
+The below graph shows the statewide usage rate trend line.
+Note that there was no survey conducted in 2020 due to the COVID-19 pandemic.